NVILA: Efficient Frontier Visual Language Models: Related Work

 \subsection{Visual Language Models}

 VLMs, especially proprietary ones, have advanced rapidly over the past two years.
-For example, OpenAI has upgraded from GPT-4V~\cite{openai2023gpt4v} to GPT-4o~\cite{openai2024gpt4o}, achieving a 5–10\% performance gain across image and video QA benchmarks.
-Google has extended the context length to 1M in Gemini Pro 1.5~\cite{google2024gemini}, a significant improvement over Gemini 1.0~\cite{google2023gemini}.
-It now ranks at the top of the Video-MME leaderboard~\cite{fu2024videomme} for long video understanding.
-Anthropic has released Claude 3.5~\cite{anthropic2024claude35}, which demonstrates better benchmark scores than GPT-4o, showcasing notable improvements over Claude 3~\cite{anthropic2024claude3}.
-Other proprietary models have similar advancements, such as Apple’s upgrade from MM1 to MM1.5~\cite{zhang2024mm15} and xAI’s upgrade from Grok-1.5~\cite{xai2024grok15} to Grok-2~\cite{xai2024grok2}.
+OpenAI upgraded from GPT-4V~\cite{openai2023gpt4v} to GPT-4o~\cite{openai2024gpt4o}, achieving 5--10\% gains across image and video QA benchmarks.
+Google extended the context length to 1M tokens in Gemini~1.5~Pro~\cite{google2024gemini}, a significant step up from Gemini~1.0~\cite{google2023gemini}; Gemini~1.5~Pro tops the Video-MME leaderboard~\cite{fu2024videomme} for long-video understanding.
+Anthropic released Claude~3.5~\cite{anthropic2024claude35}, which is competitive with GPT-4o and improves notably over Claude~3~\cite{anthropic2024claude3}.
+Other proprietary models have followed similar trajectories, including Apple's MM1~$\to$~MM1.5~\cite{zhang2024mm15} and xAI's Grok-1.5~\cite{xai2024grok15}~$\to$~Grok-2~\cite{xai2024grok2}.